Asymptotics of Proximity Operator for Squared Loss and Performance Prediction of Nonconvex Sparse Signal Recovery: Main Results

-\item The empirical distribution of $\bm{s}^{(k+1)}$ converges weakly in probability to the distribution of $S_{k+1}$. \end{enumerate} \end{proposition} \begin{proof}[Sketch of proof] We can prove the result with the same procedure in the proof of~\cite[Theorem~III.1 and Corollary~III.1]{hayakawa2020}.
-The distribution of the element of $\bm{s}^{(k+1)}$ in~\eqref{eq:update_s_DR} can be characterized by that of the random variable $S_{k+1}$ in~\eqref{eq:update_S} from Proposition~\ref{prop:prox} when the element of $\bm{z}^{(k)}$ can be regarded as the random variable $Z_{k}$.
-Also, the update of $\bm{z}^{(k)}$ in~\eqref{eq:update_z_DR} can be decoupled into~\eqref{eq:update_Z} because the update is element-wise under Assumption~\ref{ass:regularizer}.
-We can thus prove the statement of Proposition~\ref{prop:DR} by induction. \end{proof}
+\item The empirical distribution of $\bm{s}^{(k+1)}$ converges weakly in probability to the distribution of $S_{k+1}$. \end{enumerate} \end{myconjecture} \begin{proof}[Outline of derivation] Since $\bm{z}^{(k)}$ in~\eqref{eq:update_s_DR} and~\eqref{eq:update_z_DR} is not independent of $\bm{A}$, Proposition~\ref{prop:prox} cannot be used to~\eqref{eq:update_s_DR} directly.
+We thus take the same procedure as the approach in~\cite[Claim~III.1]{hayakawa2022}, where an unproven extension of CGMT has been assumed for the performance prediction of iterative algorithms.
+Under the assumption, when the element of $\bm{z}^{(k)}$ can be regarded as the random variable $Z_{k}$, the distribution of the element of $\bm{s}^{(k+1)}$ in~\eqref{eq:update_s_DR} can be described by the distribution of the random variable $S_{k+1}$ in~\eqref{eq:update_S} as in Proposition~\ref{prop:prox}.
+As for~\eqref{eq:update_z_DR}, the update of $\bm{z}^{(k)}$ can be decoupled into~\eqref{eq:update_Z} because the update is element-wise under Assumption~\ref{ass:regularizer}.
+Since the procedure of the derivation is the same as~\cite[Claim~III.1]{hayakawa2022}, the detailed explanation for the derivation is omitted. \end{proof}

-Proposition~\ref{prop:DR} means that the evolution of the asymptotic MSE in the Douglas-Rachford algorithm can be obtained by solving the optimization problem in~\eqref{eq:SO_k} for each $k$.
-The updates of $S_{k}$ and $Z_{k}$ in~\eqref{eq:update_S} and~\eqref{eq:update_Z} can be considered as a decoupled version of the update of $\bm{s}^{(k)}$ and $\bm{z}^{(k)}$ in~\eqref{eq:update_s_DR} and~\eqref{eq:update_z_DR}, respectively.
+Conjecture~\ref{conj:DR} implies that the evolution of the asymptotic MSE in the Douglas-Rachford algorithm can be predicted by solving the optimization problem in~\eqref{eq:SO_k} and computing~\eqref{eq:MSE_DR} for each $k$.
+The updates of $S_{k}$ and $Z_{k}$ in~\eqref{eq:update_S} and~\eqref{eq:update_Z} can be seen as a simplified version of the update of $\bm{s}^{(k)}$ and $\bm{z}^{(k)}$ in~\eqref{eq:update_s_DR} and~\eqref{eq:update_z_DR}, respectively.

-From the theoretical result in Proposition~\ref{prop:DR}, we can tune the parameters in the Douglas-Rachford algorithm to achieve fast convergence.
+From the result in Conjecture~\ref{conj:DR}, we can tune the parameters in the Douglas-Rachford algorithm for fast convergence.
 Since the relation between the parameters and the MSE is complicated, it is difficult to obtain the explicit expression of the optimal parameters.
-However, we can numerically predict the performance of the algorithm and select the parameter achieving the fast convergence in the asymptotic regime.
+However, the result enables us to predict the error performance of the algorithm numerically and to select the parameter that achieves fast convergence in the asymptotic regime, without the empirical reconstruction.